tfariyah31/tfariyah31/README.md

 ---

 ## 📚 Recent Projects

+🔹 **[Postman-API-Testing-Demo](https://github.com/tfariyah31/Postman-API-Testing-Demo.git)** – This project demonstrates a complete API testing workflow using Postman, Newman, and GitHub Actions, built on top of a [SimpleWebApp](https://github.com/tfariyah31/SimpleWebApp-ReactNode_Playwright_CI) Node.js backend application.

-🔹 **[SimpleWebApp](https://github.com/tfariyah31/SimpleWebApp.git)** – Built a simple web application with a React frontend and a Node.js backend.
+🔹 **[SimpleWebApp-ReactNode_Playwright_CI](https://github.com/tfariyah31/SimpleWebApp.git)** – Built a simple web application with a React frontend and a Node.js backend.
 It includes user authentication (login functionality) and a product list page.
 The backend uses Express.js and MongoDB, while the frontend is built with React and Material-UI.

 🔹 **[playwright-javaScript-agentQL-automation](https://github.com/tfariyah31/playwright-javaScript-agentQL-automation)** – Developed a Playwright JavaScript automation framework for testing e-commerce application, integrating AgentQL for intelligent element selection via natural language, enabling self-healing capabilities to adapt to UI changes.
 Designed with POM for scalability, maintainability, and efficient cross-browser, parallel execution.